jr-nyc/aws-iperf-tf/README.md

 # aws-iperf-tf
-To generate IPERF2 and IPERF3 servers in AWS for BW testing that limit which public IPs can test against them
+To generate IPERF2 and IPERF3 servers in AWS for bandwidth testing and limit which public IPs can test against them.
+The default region is us-east-1

 ## Set Variables
 - Set variables in terraform.tfvars, (must set allowed_SSH_IP and allowed_IPERF_IP)